Qualification specifics

 Medium

-• Access to PCBs are detected for main programs that are directly associated to a PSB.
+• Access to PCBs are detected for main programs that are directly associated to a PSB and sub-programs that are called by these main programs where the PCBs are passed as arguments of the CALL statements in these main programs.

 IDMS